nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

             Neurons with a soft threshold model aspects of the voltage dependent conductances that underlie the biophysics of spike generation.
 Models either produce dynamics, which mimic the upswing of a spike or the whole spike wave form.
+            Some models in this class contain a hard threshold that triggers an instantaneous reset of the membrane potential.
+            This threshold is needed to finish the action potential and to avoid an unbounded growth of the membrane potential.
+            The action-potential initiation is not affected by this and governed by continuous dynamics.

             .. dropdown:: Soft threshold